Mark A. Conway

 - Dayton Art Institute, member of the Board of Trustees

-- Dayton Performing Arts Alliance, board member
+- Dayton Performing Arts Alliance, former board member

 - St. Leonard, former board member (vice chair)

 - The Disability Foundation, former board member